Risk Profile of Port Customers

 Source: adapted from Hughes, A.M., 2003, The customer loyalty solution, MacGraw Hill, New York.

-Port managers should determine the lifetime value of the customers and divide them into high, medium, and low lifetime value segments.
-They should also determine the likelihood that the customer will leave by dividing the customers into three defection classes.
+Port managers can determine the lifetime value of the customers (LTV) and divide them into high, medium, and low lifetime value segments.
+They can also determine the likelihood that the customer will leave by dividing the customers into three defection classes.
+This assessment should be internal to the organization, with the customers unaware of their ranking within the port authority, since it may convey a negative perception.

 The customers a port should be most concerned about are the four most important boxes, priorities A and B. Those with the highest lifetime value and the highest probability of defecting are the priority A customers.
-Priority C customers are the low lifetime value or loyal customers who will never leave.
-Once the port manager has identified those customers with the highest retention value, the manager can do something as simple as making sure those customers are key accounts.
+Priority C customers are those with a low lifetime value or loyal customers who are unlikely to leave.
+Once port managers have identified those customers with the highest retention value, they can take a simple step, such as designating those customers as key accounts.